KyleNThao/Ratings_with_KMeans/README.md

 # About
 A dataset containing movies, its genres, and its ratings are manipulated and analyzed in a KMeans clustering model.
-Utilizing KMeans, groups are identified from watchers in two different sets of movie genres based on thier average ratings among the genres.
+Utilizing KMeans, groups are identified from watchers of the adventure genre and the comedy genres based on thier average ratings among the genres.

 # Viewing
 This project was done in Python notebook and can be viewed alternatively in Jupyter's nbviewer for the best results.